-Afternoon Half Day from 52.00 per personBook this tourCheck Availability
+Afternoon Half Day 60.00 per personBook this tourCheck Availability

 This half day tour will take you to places associated with the poet William Wordsworth in just one afternoon.
 This is one of our most popular tours and gets sold out quickly so please book your seats early as we have limited places and dates available.

 The afternoon starts with a drive out of Ambleside to Rydal Mount.
 After the death of two of their children, the Wordsworth family felt that they had to move away from Grasmere Rectory with its constant view of the graveyard where they were buried.
 In 1813, they moved to Rydal Mount.
 This was William Wordsworth's best loved family home for the greater part of his life from 1813 to his death in 1850 at the age of 80.
 The house with its beautiful gardens were a focus for romantic literature.
 They continue to be owned by descendants of William Wordsworth and retain the feel of a lived in family home.
 The house dates from the 16th century and was enlarged over the intervening centuries, and also by William Wordsworth himself.
 It contains a selection of the family's prized possessions and portraits.
 William Wordsworth was a keen landscape gardener and the five acre garden remains very much as he designed it.
 It consists of fell-side terraces, rock pools and an ancient mound.
 Entry to Rydal Mount is not included in the price of this tour but you do have the option to buy an entry ticket when you book the tour with us.